PiafPowaz/3DPiafCreation/README.md

 Translate the python code into another programming language using if possible MultiCode.

 Export the 3D object as .obj, .stl or ... .

+Translate all the French words into English ones.